Comcast/CARAF/Tools/PQBench/README.md

-# 🔍 PQBench – Post-Quantum Cryptography Benchmarking Tool
+# 🔍 PQBench – A Performance Benchmarking Solution for Cryptographic Integrations

 **PQBench** offers a curated collection of cryptographic use cases, each mapped to relevant evaluation metrics tailored for Post-Quantum Cryptography (PQC).
 Designed for security architects, cryptography researchers, and system designers, it supports a structured and practical approach to assessing cryptographic systems during and after migration.